Rixy-Ai/faceswap/INSTALL.md

 Proceed to [../blob/master/USAGE.md](USAGE.md)

 ## Notes
 This guide is far from complete.
-Functionality may change over time, and new dependencies are added and removed as time goes on.

-If you are experiencing issues, please raise them in the [faceswap Forum](https://faceswap.dev/forum) instead of the main repo.
-Usage questions raised in the issues within this repo are liable to be closed without response.